How to Host an Alphabet Gift Exchange that Won’t Annoy Your Guests

 Ah, the alphabet gift exchange.
 Created to add even more angst and frustration to gift givers.
 I’ll let you have choice words with the host that wrangled up this idea.

 Let’s be honest, no one likes to think too hard on gift exchanges.
 Make it an alphabet gift exchange, and things just got complicated.
-I challenge you to think of gifts that start with the letter “Z” – not easy, right?https://giftgivingsucks.com/gifts-that-start-with-b/
+I challenge you to think of gifts that start with the letter “Z” – not easy, right?

 Jump further below if you want the finer details of how to run an alphabet gift exchange.
 Here’s a convenient list that links to gift ideas for all of the letters (I am linking as I finish each article);